Whatcom Cultural Arts Festival

 The Fairhaven Village Green will be the main hub for booths and performances with Fairhaven businesses hosting specials and activities throughout Fairhaven.

 Allied Arts of Whatcom County will oversee the coordination of the event.
-All groups are encouraged to apply.
 Activities and events will focus on the arts, music, performance, food, presentations and workshops highlighting the diverse cultural communities in Whatcom County with the goal of promoting cultural diversity.

 We can’t pull off great events like this without great volunteers like you!
 Click here to sign up!

 Check out the awesome 2018 Booth Lineup.
 Stay tuned for the 2019 Booths.

 Bellingham Girls Rock Camp – Bellingham Girls Rock Camp is a day-camp for girls, ages 8 to 17.
 In one week, Rock Campers get a crash course in playing an instrument, writing songs, collaborating with a band, live stage performance, and do-it-yourself recording.